psingh-code/Induction-Programme-/README.md

 ![WhatsApp Image 2025-08-13 at 20 38 54_fa24901f](https://github.com/user-attachments/assets/5241bed6-22bc-4246-840c-63641b93685a)

-Once it was over, went straight to our graph papers and started on working.
+Once it was over, went straight to our graph papers and started working.
 The 3 hours passed in the blink of an eye while working.
 I was able to complete the given work really early.
 Sir also taught us how to operate a drafter, which felt like a blessing, since now I don't have to use a ruler to draw _supposedly_ straight lines anymore.
 Once everybody was done, Sir let us go and we marched out.